panzerdp/dmitripavlutin.com/posts/172-typescript-function-type/index.md

 If that's your case: defining a simple function, you don't need to do anything else.

-When working with functions as first-class citizens (like regular objects), or you're dealing with higher-order functions (functions that accepts as argument or return other functions) you need to explicitely define the types of functions.
+When working with functions as [first-class citizens](https://developer.mozilla.org/en-US/docs/Glossary/First-class_Function), or you're dealing with higher-order functions (functions that accepts as argument or return other functions) you need to explicitely define the types of functions.

 Here's how you can write the TypeScript function type for the `sum()` function: